-Buying a home requires certain due diligence to determine if it’s a good deal.
-While potential buyers are willing to splash out on the cost of interior renovations, few people inspect the windows to see if they need replacing.
-Is buying a home with old windows a good idea?
-Or will you end up paying a fortune to replace the existing windows?
-If the older windows are damaged, outdated, or drafty, you’ll need to replace them, which can add to renovation costs.
+Buying a home requires thorough due diligence to determine if it’s a good deal.
+While many buyers are willing to spend on interior renovations, few people inspect the windows to see if they need replacing.
+Are old windows worth anything, or will you end up paying more to replace them?
+If the older windows are damaged, outdated, or drafty, replacement becomes necessary, adding to renovation expenses.

 Is Buying a Home with Old Windows a Good Idea?

 Replacing the windows is necessary to ensure efficient insulation of your home, especially in colder climates like Omaha, Nebraska.
-Newer windows also have the benefit of adding more curb appeal to a property, but you can expect these characteristics to be reflected in the final sale price.
+Modern windows not only improve energy efficiency but also enhance curb appeal.
+However, this added value is typically reflected in the sale price.

-When inspecting the windows around the property, look for the following issues.
+When inspecting the windows around the property, check for the following signs:

 - Do you feel drafts coming from the window when you’re inside the house?